greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="log_rotation_age"></a>log\_rotation\_age

 Determines the amount of time Greenplum Database writes messages to the active log file.
 When this amount of time has elapsed, the file is closed and a new log file is created.
-Set to zero to disable time-based creation of new log files.
+Set to zero to deactivate time-based creation of new log files.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|